Newsfeed Now: Power being restored in Texas; 5-year-old receives kidney from her Pre-K teacher

 Weekdays at 10:30 a.m.
 CST/11:30 a.m.
 EST, Newsfeed Now will be streaming the top stories in the U.S. utilizing our newsrooms across the country.
 If you miss the live report, you’ll be able to see a replay minutes after the stream ends.

-(NEXSTAR)- According to PowerOutage.US, more than 490,000 Texas households are without power.
+(NEXSTAR)- According to PowerOutage.US, nearly 490,000 Texas households are without power as of Thursday morning.

 Texas is the only state with its own power grid and the company that controls 90% of the state’s power struggled to turn the lights back on because there just simply isn’t enough power.